Ahmed-Z/the-blog/_posts/2022-11-23-Pwn-Network-Spoof-MAC-Address.md

 ### [](#header-3) Reasons to change (Spoof) the MAC address
 <ul>
 <li><p>Some of the free wifi connection filter the MAC addresses to enable only devices that are on the whitelist to connect to the network.
 You can impersonate one of the allowed MAC addresses to access the network.</p></li>
-<li><p>If you are caught doing some suspecious stuff in a network, your MAC address might be banned, or even to identify you.</p></li>
+<li><p>If you are caught doing some suspicious stuff in a network, your MAC address might be banned, or even to identify you.</p></li>
 <li><p>MAC spoofing is essential in MITM (Man In The Middle) attack to redirect network traffic.</p></li>
 </ul>

 ### [](#header-3) Final product
-The final product we aim to code is a python script that allow us to show the current MAC address provided a network interface, change it to some random MAC or change it to a MAC of our choosing.
+The final product, we aim to code is a python script that allows us to show the current MAC address provided a network interface, change it to some random MAC or change it to a MAC of our choosing.

-First let's check our current MAC address using `ifconfig` command in linux.
+First, let's check our current MAC address using `ifconfig` command in Linux.
 <p align="center">
   <img src="https://raw.githubusercontent.com/Ahmed-Z/the-blog/gh-pages/assets/ini-ifconfig.PNG" style="width:600px;"><br>
 </p>
-We can acheive the same result using our script but in a much cleaner way.
+We can achieve the same result using our script, but in a much cleaner way.
 <p align="center">
   <img src="https://raw.githubusercontent.com/Ahmed-Z/the-blog/gh-pages/assets/mac-show.PNG" style="width:600px;"><br>
 </p>